 Birds with mild clinical signs can often be successfully treated by removing them from the contaminated environment and providing shelter, fresh water, and food.
 More severely affected birds require more intensive supportive care and may not survive.
 Antitoxins may be helpful, but they are rarely used for wildlife because of high cost and the need for large quantities during major outbreaks.

-Clostridium botulinum occurs naturally in soil and aquatic sediments, so it is unrealistic to attempt to completely eliminate botulism from wildlife populations.
+C. botulinum occurs naturally in soil and aquatic sediments, so it is unrealistic to attempt to completely eliminate botulism from wildlife populations.
 Most outbreaks occur in aquatic habitats in late summer when water temperatures are higher and water levels are lower, so attempts to stabilize water level and temperature may help prevent outbreaks.
 Fly control may reduce the risk of toxic maggots in the environment.
 Most importantly, prompt removal of dead fish, bird, and other animal carcasses is critical in preventing and limiting outbreaks.
 Several thousand toxic maggots can be produced from a single waterfowl carcass and consumption of just two or four of these toxic maggots can kill a duck, perpetuating the botulism cycle.